teccles-halite/halite3-bot/README.md

 ### Returning to base
 #### When to return
 When ships start to return towards a dropoff or a shipyard, they carry on until they get there.
 They start to return when either of the following happens:
-1. They get over x halite (this is the usual reason ships return)
+1. They get over x halite.
-2. The best score they get for any square is too high - if the expected time to fill up and return is S, and they have h halite, the ship returns if: h > x * S * DISTANCE_TO_DROPOFF
+2. (minor) The best score they get for any square is too high - if the expected time to fill up and return is S, and they have h halite, the ship returns if: h > x * S * DISTANCE_TO_DROPOFF

 #### How to return